theonjs/theon/README.md

 ## Motivation

-I wrote this library to mitigate my frustration while writting further programmatic API clients to HTTP APIs in JavaScript environments.
+I initially wrote this library to mitigate my frustration while writting further programmatic API clients for multiple HTTP layers across multiple JavaScript environments.

-After dealing with recurrent scenarios, I realized that the process is essentially boilerplate in most cases, and a specific solution can be conceived to simplify the process and provide recurrent features to satifify common needs.
+After dealing with recurrent scenarios, I realized that the process is essentially boilerplate in most cases, this a specific solution can be conceived to simplify the process and provide a more convenient layer to do it better and faster.

-In most scenarios when creating APIs you have to build an abstract programmatic layer which maps to specific HTTP resources, mostly when dealing with REST oriented HTTP services.
+In most scenarios, whe you are writting an APIs you have to build an abstract programmatic layer which maps to specific HTTP resources, mostly when dealing with REST oriented HTTP services.
 With `theon` you can decouple those parts and provide a convenient abstraction between the HTTP interface details and programmatic API consumers.

 Additionally it provides a set of rich features to make you programmatic layer more powerful for either you as API builder and your API consumers, through a hierarchical middleware layer allowing you to plugin intermediate logic.